michaeljscript/react-social-login-buttons/README.md

 ## Why react-social-login-buttons ?

 react-social-login-buttons is focused on speed and simplicity.
-Other social buttons will be implemented later
+Other social buttons will be implemented later.

 ## Contribution